 The first advantage of accessibility is that the website becomes usable by those with disabilities, which expands the potential pool of buyers a business has.
 But there are many other advantages to updating a website for accessibility, such as:

-- Improving the menu design and navigation so that visitors can find what they are looking for more easily.
-This is especially important if you have product pages and can also address web traffic issues like a high bounce rate on your landing pages.
+- Improving the menu design and navigation so visitors can find what they are looking for more easily.
+This is especially important if you have product pages and can address web traffic issues like a high bounce rate on your landing pages.

 - Improving readability and text formatting for all users.

 - Improving the site experience on mobile devices.